Arugula Pesto

 - Spinach arugula salad

-Lastly, if you make this arugula pesto, or you have a question, let me know by leaving a comment.
+Lastly, if you make this arugula pesto or have a question, let me know by leaving a comment.
 I would love to hear from you! x

 Arugula Pesto